jonbern/climate-data-crawler/README.md

 It will return data from the most recent year which has data for the specified location and dataset/datatype.

 ### CdoApiClient
-CdoApiClient represents the lowest level abstraction for querying CDO web services.
-CdoApiClient abstracts away the CDO web services' data paging functionality, which makes it challenging to query large recordsets programmatically.
-The CdoApiClient will handle the paging for you and uses multiple requests to page through the data and return the complete resultset to you.
+CdoApiClient represents the lowest level of abstraction for querying CDO web services.
+CdoApiClient abstracts away the CDO web services' data paging behavior, which makes it challenging to query large record sets programmatically.
+The CdoApiClient handles the paging for you and uses multiple requests to page through data and return the complete result set to you.

 ## Getting started
-To get you started you can simply clone the Climatic Data Crawler repository and install the dependencies.

 ### Prerequisites
-You need git to clone the Climatic Data Crawler repository.
+You need git to clone the Climate Data Crawler repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 You also need node.js and its package manager (npm) installed.
 You can get them from: [http://nodejs.org/](http://nodejs.org/).